anpham6/squared-functions/README.md

 });
 ```

 File watching is available with "copy" methods and uses HTTP HEAD requests to determine modifications.
-Hot reload uses WebSockets and will automatically reload your browser when the file modification has been fully transformed.
+Hot reload will automatically reload your browser when the file modification has been fully transformed.

 ```javascript
 // js | css | image